Viewing user accounts and roles

 • Unblinding: Limited role that can only unblind treatment and view previous randomisations for a particular site.

 The privileges available to each role type are fine-tuned by the configuration for a particular trial - for instance, investigators may or may not be allowed to unblind treatment.
-The actual privileges available are shown on the role assignment screen.
+The actual privileges of a role available are shown on the role assignment screen.

 Viewing roles for a user